-There are detectors facing the rear, which are integral in covering the car in all directions.
-Another to see is its lens cover that is convex, which at the time was not common among Escort equipment.
+Detectors are facing the rear, which is integral in covering the car in all directions.
+Another to see is its convex lens cover, which at the time was not common among Escort equipment.

 One thing that the Passport 8500 x50 can boast of is its ease of use.
 Positioning it on its suction mount is a breeze, which in turn is then secured on the windshield where it is attached.
 The design of the Passport 8500 x50, meanwhile, is simple and intuitive.